changeworld/azure-docs.ja-jp/articles/remoteapp/remoteapp-tutorial-arawithpowershell.md

 <properties
-   pageTitle="Azure RemoteApp での PowerShell コマンドレットの使用 | Microsoft Azure" description="Azure RemoteApp で Windows PowerShell コマンドレットを使用する方法について説明します。" services="remoteapp" documentationCenter="" authors="guscatalano"
+   pageTitle="Use PowerShell cmdlets with Azure RemoteApp | Microsoft Azure" description="Learn how to use Windows PowerShell cmdlets in Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"